LilianixWebster/AI-Business-Case-Study/README.md

 ## 🌱 What This Project Reflects

-This project shows how I approach a challenge from beginning to end — starting with problem exploration, moving through workflow thinking, and then shaping the idea into a more structured business case.
+This project shows how I approach a challenge from beginning to end, by starting with problem exploration, moving through workflow thinking, and then shaping the idea into a more structured business case.

 It reflects both my practical interest in AI and my growing confidence in turning ideas into clear, more purposeful solutions.